NioTheFirst/ScType/run_results/results15.md

 ```

 Explanation of [TP, 1, 2]: The `_swap()` function switches an amount of one token, `nativeAmountIn`, with an amount of a different token, `foreignAmountIn`.
-Hence, when the swap is performed in the `swap()` function call, there are multiple operations which have token unit mismatches.
+Hence, when the swap is performed in the `swap()` function call, there are multiple operations that result in token unit mismatches.

 Part 2 True Positives List:
 1) https://github.com/code-423n4/2021-11-vader-findings/issues/161